SoloMidN/cse15l-lab-reports/Lab3.md

 ./technical/documents/report.txt
 This command searches for files larger than 1 megabyte (+1M) within the ./technical directory and its subdirectories.

-Example 2: Find all empty files in the ./technical directory.

-arduino
-Copy code
-$ find ./technical -size 0
-Output:

-bash
-Copy code
-./technical/documents/empty.txt
-This command searches for files with a size of 0 bytes (-size 0) within the ./technical directory and its subdirectories.

 -exec: This option allows you to execute a command on each file found by find.
 Example 1: Find all files in the ./technical directory and remove them.